 6. Clean your face and brush your teeth

-After that, I might take another one but only if I leave the house afterwards.
-This is why showering is not part of my ultimate night routine.
+After that, I might take another one, but only if I leave the house afterward.
+That’s why showering is not part of my ultimate night routine.
 No matter.
 If you are fond of night showers, add one to this point.

-Just think about it: 7 to 8 hours a day for 20 years.
-This amounts to a lot of hours.
-To counter this effect, nightly skincare is of paramount importance.
+Think about it: seven to eight hours a day for 20 years.
+That amounts to a lot of hours.
+Nightly skincare is paramount in this regard.

-Personally, I use Brickell’s face cream.
-I have been using their products for quite a while now, mostly because I like their discrete scent coupled with their soothing feeling.
+In this context, I use Brickell’s face cream.
+I have been using their products for a while now – I enjoy their discrete scent coupled with their soothing feeling.
 In line with their beard and hand products, Brickell’s face moisturizer is top-notch.

 7. Express gratitude to yourself and the people you love

 Whether you share the bed with your partner or not, spreading positive energy and gratitude is part of the ultimate night routine.

 Even if you are just taking baby steps, progress is progress.
 Whatever your current endeavors might be, ask yourself what you have done today to edge closer toward your goal.